ABOUT ME RESUME

 During the usability testing sessions, we asked our participants to complete the tasks and try to find the goal of our product.
 The results indicated a strong interest in the entertainment features, with many participants eager to explore additional controls and content within the car.
 However, the current information hierachy is not clear and it is too overwhelmed for our users to explore.
 Therefore, we created a new information architecture and changed the visual layout.

 At the same time, when we asked about the specific scenario of our participants when they tried the automous car, one thing they must do is take a selfie or videos.
 So, we add a selfie feature in the entertainment tab.
+We found instead of focus on safety issue, most of the participants are talking about emotional value.
+That makes us think more about what our partcipants really wanna do in the car.
+They wanna be “watched”!

 We first decided to put the “Emergency Pull Over” button on the map view, which is the default screen.
 However, we found a lot of users would like to touch it to explore, and some of them even worried that “why you put the emergency button at here, is it mean the car is not safe?”.
 Therefore, we changed its location to be under the contact support, and according to the emergency level, place the four different functions.